algolab-quantique/Stage-A25-Zakary/CONTRIBUTING.md

 **Binary Data Types:** Since C++ has no native 'binary' type, a substitute one must be chosen instead.
 Use these types because they guarantee exact bit lengths and support both arithmetic and binary operations:
 - `uint64_t`: 64-bit unsigned integer (for large data inputs)
 - `uint8_t`: 8-bit unsigned integer (for small data)
 - `int64_t`: 64-bit signed integer.
-Use ONLY for returning outputs, as
+Use ONLY for returning outputs

 Avoid:
 - `std::byte` (no arithmetic support)